PhotoPay/photopay-android/README.md

 	```

 	- importing the project into android studio should do that automatically for you
-6. Open terminal and navigate to _LibPhotoPay_ folder.
+6. Open terminal and navigate to _LibPhotoPay_ folder
 7. Execute command ```./gradlew clean assembleRelease```
-8. After several minutes (depedending of CPU speed of your computer), customised build will appear as `LibPhotoPay/build/outputs/aar/LibPhotoPay-release.aar`.
-Use that AAR in your app instead of the default one.
+8. After several minutes (depedending on your CPU speed), customised build will appear as `LibPhotoPay/build/outputs/aar/LibPhotoPay-release.aar`.
+Use that AAR in your app instead of the default one

 ### Steps for creating customised build (Android Studio)